This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 Being in the great outdoors is one of my favorite things to do with my little guy.
-However, there are great limitations for us because he’s not yet walking or standing on his own.
+However, we have significant limitations because he’s not walking or standing on his own.

 When scouring Pinterest boards, it’s hard to escape the many exciting activities pinned for outdoor play.
-But, for a child who cannot run, climb or jump like most children can, it requires a lot of creativity (and physical labor) on the part of the parent.
-This post takes you through some suggestions to enjoying the outdoors as best you can with your child who so needs to be nurtured by Mama Nature’s goodness.
+But, for a child who cannot run, climb or jump as other children can, it requires a lot of creativity (and physical labor) on the part of the adult.
+This post takes you through some suggestions to enjoying the outdoors as best as possible with a child who needs to be nurtured by Mama Nature’s goodness.

 Why outdoor play may be a challenge for neurodivergent or disabled children